A. Stop quickly

 D. Pull over to the left and slow down or stop if necessary

 When you hear a siren or see red flashing lights from an ambulance or fire engine, if they are following you, you must slow down and pull over.
 Stop if necessary.
 If a police car is following you with its lights flashing (which will be red and blue), then you must stop unless it passes you and continues on its way.

 Loud music can obscure the sound of sirens, as can ear plugs and a loud exhaust if you are riding a motorbike.

 If you don't check your rear view mirror frequently you could miss an emergency vehicle trying to get past you.

 A siren is an oscillating tone usually in a range within 1-3kHz.
 Our ears are at their most sensitive at around 2kHz, therefore the least energy is required by the siren to generate a sound that is the most audible to humans.
 As well as the oscillating siren which goes up and down in pitch, some emergency vehicles can use short bursts of sound with a broader frequency range.
 These interrupt the siren and are also better for helping you to spatially locate the siren.
-This is because sounds between 1-3kHz are quite difficult to locate spatially.
+This is because sounds between 2-3kHz are more difficult to locate spatially.

 Different countries use different siren sounds.
 If you are new to driving in New Zealand, our sirens are fairly similar to American sirens.
 Read more about New Zealand emergency vehicle sirens.